 2. Use your current brand as a starting point

-Especially if your company has been in business for a long time and has worked hard to earn and maintain a positive reputation, you might want to retain some of the original brand elements that your customers have come to know and recognize — and that still provide an accurate reflection of who you are as a company.
+You might want to retain some of the original brand elements that your customers have come to know and recognize — and that still provide an accurate reflection of who you are as a company, That is especially the case if your company has been in business for a long time and has worked hard to earn and maintain a positive reputation.
 Keeping at least some elements of your brand consistent and identifiable will help to reinforce the position you’ve earned in the marketplace, along with helping to retain the perceived value of your offerings.
 Alternatively, a rebranding that’s wholly inconsistent with your company’s former identity could lead to confusion and mistrust among consumers.

 3. Keep an eye on the market/your competition

 Before you dive too deeply into your rebrand, take some time to research your competitors, what they’re doing, and how your company can differentiate itself.
 By doing your due diligence, you’ll be able to identify the things that make your company unique and shine a light on the value that you can deliver … and others can’t.

 Your employees are invested in your company’s success, and they probably know better than anyone what your company is all about and what makes it special.
 Consider opening the brainstorming efforts around your rebranding to all of your workforce — your employees will appreciate having their voices heard, and you might get some of your best insights and ideas from departments and people you might not expect.
 Further, be sure to get input from your consumer audiences — and especially loyal customers — as they have a stake in your rebranding, too.